Vessels are not gold or jade, purity brings its own grace: A century-old picture of tea caddies

 A small tea caddy actually carries a heavy burden.
 It must package tea, making it convenient for customers to give gifts to relatives and friends, and can also promote the brand name, helping merchants to promote their brands.
 But fundamentally, the primary task of a tea caddy is to ensure the flavor and taste of the tea.
 No matter how good the tea is, once it becomes tainted or spoils, it's all wasted.
 Therefore, the study of tea caddies must start from the Chinese tea culture's approach to preserving good tea.

-Due to the limitations of ancient tea cultivation techniques, we could basically only harvest and produce fine teas in spring.
+Due to the limitations of ancient tea tree cultivation techniques, we could basically only harvest and produce fine teas in spring.
 Rarity makes things precious, and spring teas produced in this season became cherished gifts.
-In Tang dynasty poetry, there are numerous famous works praising fresh spring teas, such as Lu Tong's “Hastily Written Verse in Thanks to Meng Jianshi for Sending New Tea,” Bai Juyi's “Thanks to Li Liuchang Zhong for Sending New Shu Tea” and “Xiao Yuanwai Sends New Shu Tea,” Liu Zongyuan's “Venerable Xun Sends Bamboo-Intervened Self-Collected New Tea and I Repay Him with Verse,” and others.
+In poetry, there are numerous famous works praising fresh spring teas, such as Lu Tong's “Hastily Written Verse in Thanks to Meng Jianshi for Sending New Tea,” Bai Juyi's “Thanks to Li Liuchang Zhong for Sending New Shu Tea” and “Xiao Yuanwai Sends New Shu Tea,” Liu Zongyuan's “Venerable Xun Sends Bamboo-Intervened Self-Collected New Tea and I Repay Him with Verse,” and others.

 Due to low production capacity, spring tea was a luxury that money couldn't buy in ancient times.
 Tea-producing areas were concentrated in southern China.
 However, tea drinkers were spread throughout the country.
 The scarcity and inconvenience of transportation made the ancients especially cherish spring tea.
 The preservation of tea naturally became a subject of concern and study for tea lovers since ancient times.